Now servicing Houston TX

-We are the leaders of cigar rolling events when it comes to Weddings
+We are the Leaders of cigar-rolling events when it comes to Weddings

 All our cigar rollers are Cuban Master-rollers that learned the art of rolling cigars at the most prestigious cigar factories in Cuba.
 Cigar rollers and the cigar servers will perform the greatest customer service of all, cutting, lighting up and teaching about the finest cigars.
-Our cigar rollers have etiquette, people skills and fit perfectly with an upscale guest list of corporate decisions makers and their spouses.
+Our cigar rollers have etiquette, people skills and fit perfectly with an upscale guest list of corporate decision makers and their spouses.

 Custom cigar labels and boxes, a special gift to your invitees to remember those very special moments in life.